Active Learning of Discrete-Time Dynamics for Uncertainty-Aware Model Predictive Control: Related Works

 \textbf{Online Learning.} In presence of variations in the operating conditions, the dynamics change, and thus the global model learned offline is no longer accurate.
 Online learning is a promising solution for this issue and consists in continuously updating the model during operation as new data is seen~\cite{fu2016Oneshotlo}.
 The optimization can be performed over the whole NN model or only the last layers.
 Generally, trading-off between these two approaches depends on the similarity of the online and offline training data distributions as well as the available computational budget.
 When modeling system dynamics, the two distributions are hardly completely dissimilar but share common representations mostly in the deepest dimensions.
 Moreover, continuously refining the whole model would make it less explainable and thus may yield unexpected predictions.
 Consequently, in this work, we employ the proposed online learning procedure to only adapt the last layer's weights.

 The proposed online optimization procedure is inspired by \cite{bechtle2021forwarderr} and \cite{fu2016Oneshotlo}. \cite{bechtle2021forwarderr} couples model and controller learning by devising a forward loss similar to our formulation.
-The proposed iterative method allows us to learn an effective control policy on a manipulator and a quadruped in a few iterations.
+The proposed iterative method allows them to learn an effective control policy on a manipulator and a quadruped in a few iterations.
 However, the approach is validated using basic system configurations in simulation, hence neglecting all the complex effects that make dynamics modeling a challenging task.
-Furthermore, such an iterative method would not be feasible in a real-world setting, particularly for an aerial vehicle such as the quadrotor.
+Furthermore, such an iterative method would not be feasible in a real-world setting, particularly for an aerial vehicle such as the quadrotor, due to the extensive time and risk involved in the iterative trial and error process.
+The fast, non-linear dynamics of quadrotors demand immediate, robust controls, a requirement iterative methods struggle to meet.
 We solve these two problems by employing an MPC and combining offline and online learning. \cite{fu2016Oneshotlo} combines offline and online learning for modeling the dynamics of a manipulator and used MPC for planning under the learned dynamics.
-The general methodology significantly differs from our approach in terms of optimized objective.
+The general methodology significantly differs from our approach in terms of optimized objectives.
 Moreover, the authors do not consider the aleatoric uncertainty of the learned dynamics to condition the controller.
 Hence, the controller may be overconfident during the adaptation and select poor actions.

 Gaussian Processes (GPs) are another attractive class of data-driven models for modeling robot dynamics that can be easily adapted online to new data~\cite{wang2018onlinegp, hewing2020gpmpc}.
 However, a major drawback of GP regression is computational complexity.
 Since these models are non-parametric, their complexity increases with the size of the training set.
 This implies the need to carefully choose a subset of the fitted data that best represents the true dynamics through data reduction techniques~\cite{sivaram2016fastgp,joaquin2005sparsegp,das2018fastgp}.
 However, since the dynamics are unknown, selecting these points might be challenging.
 Moreover, due to their poor scaling properties, GPs need to explicitly model individual dynamical effects (e.g., drag force~\cite{torrente2021datadrivenmpc}).
 Generally, the computational complexity of these non-parametric models can be reduced by learning the dynamics component-wise~\cite{sarkka2013spatiotemporal}.
 However, this results in the failure to capture the hidden dependencies that bound forces and torques.